-In general, we invoice customers in advance for services provided under our prepaid or fixed (usually monthly) fee contracts and in arrears for usage based contracts (e.g. carriage services under enterprise contracts) or excess charges in mass market contracts.
-In those cases we would recognise a contract liability and a contract asset respectively.
+In general, we invoice customers in advance for services provided under our prepaid or fixed (usually monthly) fee contracts and in arrears for usage based contracts (e.g. carriage services under enterprise contracts) or excess charges in our legacy mass market contracts.
+In those cases we would recognise a contract liability and a contract asset, respectively.

-Under our mobile mass market long-term plans which offer a bundle of hardware and services, the customer enters into two separate legal contracts.
-Where these are combined for revenue recognition, we recognise a trade receivable for the device payment contract under which we have an unconditional right to payment despite the deferred payment terms resulting in invoicing over the extended term.
+Under our mass market no-lock-in mobile and fixed service plans and under our legacy mobile fixed term contracts which offer a bundle of hardware and services, the customer enters into two separate legal contracts.
+Where these are combined for revenue recognition, we recognise a trade receivable for the hardware payment contract under which we have an unconditional right to payment despite the deferred payment terms resulting in invoicing over the extended term.

 Under some of our fixed mass market plans, wholesale and enterprise arrangements, we charge upfront connection or other fees for contract fulfilment activities, which represent transaction price adjustments and at the time give rise to a contract liability given they have been collected before the goods and services have been transferred.